sourav3908/Steeleye-Assignment1/README.md

 3. Order Volume cell is displaying USD values, can you please make it display the currency value selected on the dropdown located in the header of the dashboard

-4. Can you please add search feature on the order IDs with the search bar given in the header
+4. Can you please add search feature on the order IDs with the search bar given in the header.

 5. Please clear the console errors and warnings.